-On the other hand, processes and procedures are the unseen threads that link together the equipment and resources, and direct guide them in a coordinated way.
+On the other hand, processes and procedures are the unseen threads that link together the equipment and resources, and directly guide them in a coordinated way.
 You can't see processes and procedures unless you put your resources in coordinated action.
 It's the effectiveness of processes and procedures together with smart uses of equipment and resources that will determine the restaurant's profitability.

 Put in another way, processes and procedures are the rules, the policies, and the steps that ensure food ingredients, equipment and employees all work together to serve your customers.
 Processes and procedures are the threads that tie your operation together.

 Here's an important note: You cannot run your restaurant with top-of-the-line equipment and mediocre or non-existent processes, but you can definitely run your restaurant with only so-so equipment and great processes and procedures.
+Think about it.

 By my own estimate, a successful restaurant depends less than 50 percent on good equipment and more than 50 percent on processes and procedures.
 For this reason, a pho restaurant floor plan is not just about placement of equipment and other assets within your available space.
 Rather a good floor plan should reflect how the business will and should be run.
 It is the vision of the restaurant operator translated into a plan that the rest of the team must follow, from the design and buildout before you open to operation after you open.
 Without this, the plan won't be followed, the business won't be operated as designed and intended, and failure will be the unfortunate result.